 7.New Prison Set-Up For Shiratori

-Steel fittings with a reduced possibility of rot were used in the new cell.
-Any gaps even those with the bars removed were made smaller than his body preventing him from physically passing through.
-He was wearing thick iron shackles that fastened behind his back and leg restraints making it difficult for him to stand.
-These cuffs each weighed 20 kg and lacked a keyhole making him impossible to pick.
-And the only way to get rid of them was for two metalwork professionals to come every few weeks and remove them in a two-hour effort.
-He could only take a bath at that time.
+In the newly constructed cell, fittings with a reduced possibility of rot were used.
+Even with the bars removed, any gaps made smaller than his body prevented him from passing through.
+Iron shackles fastened behind his back and leg restraints made him unable to stand.
+The cuffs each weighed 20 kg, lacked a keyhole, and were therefore impossible to pick.
+The only way to get rid of them was for two metalwork professionals to come every few weeks and remove them in two hours.
+At that time he could only take a bath.

 8.Next Move Of Yoshie

 9.Master-Class Plan Of The Genius

-How did he get out of Abashiri Prison which was like a fortress?
-Preparation, on the other hand, had begun six months prior.
-He didn’t have the strength or stamina to stage an escape at the moment.
-He just had time and patience on his side.
-Every day, the guards would sneak his food past him.
-And despite his best efforts to eat his meals off the floor, he always made sure to preserve a small portion of the miso soup in the corner.
-He’d hobble awkwardly to the inspection window every night and spray a bit on the steel frame.
-He would put some on his handcuffs and leg shackles as well.
-His plan was for the miso soup’s salt content to oxidize the screws and nuts, ultimately dissolving and releasing them.
-After a month, the rusting through the iron procedure really worked, and the first screw was removed.
-The first screw as a screwdriver aided the loosening of other screws and bolts over the next few months.
+How did he escape Abashiri Prison, which was like a fortress?
+The preparations had begun six months before.
+At the moment, he lacked the strength and stamina to make an escape.
+Time and patience were on his side.
+Each day, the guards would sneak his food past him.
+In spite of his best efforts to eat his meals off the floor, he always managed to save a small bowl of miso soup in the corner.
+Every night, he would stumble awkwardly to the inspection window and spray some on the steel frame.
+He would also put some on his handcuffs and leg shackles.
+He intended for the miso soup’s salt content to oxidize the screws and nuts, causing them to dissolve and fall off.
+Rusting through the iron was successful after a month, and the first screw could be removed.
+I used the first screwdriver to loosen other screws and bolts over the next few months.